shawnbrown/datatest/docs/how-to/uniqueness.rst

 ###########################
-How to Assert Unique Values
+How to Check for Uniqueness
 ###########################

-To assert that values are unique, we can define a group-requirement that generates :class:`Extra` differences when duplicate values are encountered.
+To checck that values are unique, we can define a group-requirement that generates :class:`Extra` differences when duplicate values are encountered.